Overview

-Julian Assange is charged by the US government for publishing evidence of war crimes and human rights abuses.
-He faces a 175 year sentence.
-This is not just an attack on journalism, it's an attack on the future of democracy.
+Julian Assange was charged by the US government for publishing evidence of war crimes and human rights abuses.
+He faced a 175 year sentence.
+This was not just an attack on journalism, it was an attack on the future of democracy.

 The values of governments that start wars by lies and grant impunity for war crimes, corruption and human rights violations are evident.
 They disdain truth, transparency and the rule of law.